 Step 4: File Your Complaint

 Call your doctor's office if your claim was denied for treatment you've already had or treatment that your doctor says you need.
-Ask the doctor's office to send a letter to your health plan that explains why you need or needed the treatment.
+Ask the doctor's office to send a letter to your insurance company that explains why you need or needed the treatment.
 Make sure it goes to the address listed in your plan's appeals process.

 The first step in an appeal is called an internal review.
 It begins when you file a complaint to appeal a denied claim.
 Your claim will get a second look by insurance company employees who weren't involved in the original decision.

-After the internal review, your plan will call or send you a letter about its decision.
+After the internal review, your insurance company will call or send you a letter about its decision.
 If the insurance company overturns the initial decision, your care will be covered.
 If it upholds the decision, you still have other options.

 If you're not happy with the outcome, you can take it to the next level.
 Ask for an external appeal.
 People who don't work for your insurance company -- called an independent third party -- will do their own review.

-- If you're in poor health, you may file for an outside review before the internal review is done, just in case.
+- If you are in poor health, you may file for an outside review before the internal review is done.

 - You can send in additional information to support your claim.